World Superyacht Awards 2024 winners

 Tonight, we celebrate Paola Trifirò’s remarkable life in boats with the presentation of a well-deserved Legacy Award.

-Nominations for the World Superyacht Awards 2025 are now open and will close on 31 December 2024.
+Tickets are now on sale for the World Superyacht Awards 2025 and nominations will remain open until 31 December 2024.
 For more information about the awards, please contact the events team.

 Sign up to BOAT Briefing email